Gluten Free Waffle Tales

 • Dry, cold snacks and treats like crackers, chips, hard cookies, etc. may promote constipation

-My recommendations for Vata Season foods are suggestions based on my own experience as well as what I’ve learned studying Ayurveda in the last four years.
+My recommendations for Vata Season foods are suggestions based on my own experience as well as what I’ve learned studying Ayurveda for the last five years.
 Please only do what is right for you.
 You know your body, what you can or can’t tolerate, what you’re allergic to, etc. Please consult your healthcare provider with any concerns or questions about food choices.

 By following a seasonal diet, based on the part of our planet that you live in, you will become more aware of and connected to the natural world, which we are all part of.
 And you may experience greater balance and wellbeing for yourself.
 If you’d like to read more, check out Banyan Botanical’s Seasonal Guide for Vata Season.
-Next week, I’ll talk about daily habits for Vata Season.
+Look for part two of this series, where I share about daily habits for Vata Season.

 Food Saved Me, a book review